 New site architecture

 New designs might involve moving pages and navigation around.
 While you might not think anything of it, the links in pages and navigation are the most important ways that Google uses to transfer authority from one page to another.
-Both the main and sub-navigations allow Google to easily crawl a website.
-If it takes more than 3 clicks to navigate the content within a website, Google may demote your content the further away from the main navigation it is.
+Both the main and sub-navigation allow Google to easily crawl a website.
+If it takes more than 3 clicks to navigate the content within a website, Google may demote your content further away from the main navigation it is.

-So, before you decide to shorten your navigation ask yourself; will this change make it hard from users and Google to find content?
+So, before you decide to shorten your navigation ask yourself; will this change make it hard for users and Google to find content?
 Navigation links are particularly important as they are links that are found on every page of the website.
 Google see pages in the navigation as “home” to important pages you want visitors to navigate through.

 You can check the authority of your broken pages by using this tool.
 Simply copy and paste the urls of the pages you want to check authority on.
 If you find pages with high authority, try and find new pages for them or consider creating pages with similar content.